- King’s course at Royal Bled heads our new Slovenian rankings

 Away from the capital, Grad Otočec remains at number 2 in our national listings.
 It’s a Howard Swan and Peter Škofic co-design, with the Englishman setting out the original nine in 2005 and the Slovenian architect doubling the size of the layout a few years later.
 For those who think the course at Arboretum might be too undulating, they should come here and see what really contoured land looks like – if thrilling golf is what you’re looking for, then this is the place to find it in the midst of a fabulous forested property near the old castle.

 The small town of Ptuj is situated a two-hour drive to the northeast of Otočec and the landscape of this pleasant 18-hole layout at Golf klub Ptuj (at number 4 in our Slovenian rankings) is almost totally flat as the course lies on the floodplain of the Drava River.
 The Studencnica brook comes into play from time to time but the main aquatic challenge on the course arrives at the par three 14th, where the hole plays to an island green in the middle of a lake.

 A further 50-kilometre drive northeast of Ptuj lies Murska Sobota, in the very northeast corner of Slovenia, not far from the border with Austria, Hungary and Croatia.
-The small spa town of Moravske Toplice sits nearby and one of its main sporting attractions is the course at Golf Livada, where the par three 15th is the signature hole on the card and the fairways are set around the indoor water park and swimming pools of the Terme 3000 thermal resort.
+The small spa town of Moravske Toplice sits nearby and one of its main sporting attractions is the course at Golf Livada, where the par three 15th (with a low-lying ornamental hedge next to the left hand bunker) is the signature hole on the card.
 Unfortunately, Livada didn’t quite make the cut for the current Slovenian Top 5 chart but that might change when we next re-rank.

 To view further details of our newly updated Slovenian Top 5rankings click the link.